-Historic Brattonsville is a 3.9 mile lightly trafficked loop trail located near McConnells, SC and is good for all skill levels.
+Historic Brattonsville is a 3.9 mile lightly trafficked loop trail located near McConnells, South Carolina and is good for all skill levels.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible from September until May.
 Horses are also able to use this trail.

 walk in the footsteps of Mel Gibson !!
 The Bratton Trail is a 4 mile loop which winds it way around the 775 acres that make up Historic Brattonsville.
 There are several interconnecting trails that total another 4 miles.
 We took the Bratton Trail only which has some nice elevations, footbridges and meadows.
 There are also 2 lakes that you'll pass and you may see beavers.
 About 1/3 of The Patriot was filmed here and the visitor center has some artifacts on display from it.
 You may be walking in the footsteps of Mel Gibson !!
 They have a nice picnic shelter just off the nature trail, take advantage of this !!
 There is a fee of $2 to hike but admission is free the 3rd Sunday of each month.

 I have been there twice, and Brattonsville is a bit of a drive from anywhere.
 The first time I arrived at 9 am and it was not open yet: opens at 10.
 Next time I arrived at 10, but it was horse day on the trails, so no biking.
 And then I learned that it costs $5 to get on those trails.
 That's ok if you are touring the house and visiting the Christmas exhibits and all, but if all you wants a ride...So I never even rode them.

 Loved the history of this place.
 More of a leisurely walk though.
 Not tough at all.